bl-engineer/AfriConnect-grapql/README.md

 # Final Project: MERN Stack Single-Page Application

-# A social Network App with MERN called: AfriConnect
+# A social Network App with MERN Stack called: AfriConnect

 Projects have played a key role in your journey to becoming a full-stack web developer.
 As you apply for development jobs, your portfolio is absolutely vital to opening doors to opportunities.
 Your portfolio showcases high-quality deployed examples of your work, and you can use your finished projects for that very purpose.